tomka75/sp-dev-docs.de-de/docs/solution-guidance/Read-or-update-user-profile-properties-sample-app-for-SharePoint.md

 - Verwenden Sie Benutzerprofil Eigenschaftswerte, um SharePoint zu personalisieren.

+> [!NOTE]
-**Hinweis**  In diesem Codebeispiel wird nur in Office 365 ausgeführt.
+> In diesem Codebeispiel wird nur in Office 365 ausgeführt.

 ## <a name="before-you-begin"></a>Bevor Sie beginnen:
 <a name="sectionSection0"> </a>